kumulynja/nwc_wallet/README.md

 \* I recommend not using the same keypair of a user's Nostr profile (social media or others) for the wallet service.
 Generate or import a separate keypair used only for NWC.
 Otherwise the apps you connect with can link your profile/identity with your wallet info and with the payments you make for their connection.
 This is a privacy concern and can be avoided by using a separate keypair for the wallet service.

-2. Initialize an NwcWallet instance
+### 2. Initialize an `NwcWallet` instance

+`NwcWallet` is the main class of this package.
+It is a singleton class as normally you would only use one dedicated relay for NWC connections in your app.
+It takes care of connecting to the relay, subscribing to events and handling NIP47 requests and responses.

-To initialize an NwcWallet instance, you should provide it the Nostr keypair from the previous step.
+To initialize an `NwcWallet` instance, you should provide it the Nostr keypair from the previous step.
 If it is not the first time and the user already has some active connections, also pass the list of existing NWC connections as saved by your app.
 If you want to get requests from when the app was not running, you can also pass the last event timestamp as saved by your app.
 You can also provide your preferred relay URL, but if you don't provide one, a default relay will be used.

 ```dart